 Sometimes, the act of de-cluttering a house can be hugely intimidating.
 If a house has previously been occupied by somebody with a hoarding problem, professional services are recommended.
-This is where The Hoarded House Clearance Company comes in.
+This is where The Cluttered House Clearance Company comes in.

 - Hoarding House Clearance Specialists